Probation

 Fort Wayne, Indiana 46808

-A “Motion for Expungement of Juvenile Record” requires research and recommendation by a juvenile probation officer as well as review by a judicial officer.
-Please allow sixty (60) days for a “Motion for Expungement of Juvenile Record” to be processed.
+A “Petition for Expungement of Juvenile Record” requires research and recommendation by a juvenile probation officer as well as review by a judicial officer.
+Please allow sixty (60) days for a “Petition for Expungement of Juvenile Record” to be processed.

-To check the status of your “Motion for Expungement of Juvenile Record”, please call 449-8072.
+To check the status of your “Petition for Expungement of Juvenile Record”, please call 449-8072.

 FURTHER ASSISTANCE:

 The Juvenile Probation Department is not permitted to provide legal advice.
-Seeking legal advice from an experienced attorney may be wise.
+Seeking legal advice from an experienced attorney regarding the requirements outlined in IC 31-39-8-3 and IC 31-39-8-3.5 may be wise.